TensorNet: Cartesian Tensor Representations for Efficient Learning of Molecular Potentials: Conclusions and limitations

 We have presented TensorNet, a novel $\mathrm{O}(3)$-equivariant message-passing architecture leveraging Cartesian tensors and their irreducible representations.
-TensorNet achieves state-of-the-art performance on QM9 and rMD17 with a reduced number of parameters, few message-passing steps, and it exhibits a low computational cost.
-Furthermore, the model is able to learn atomic representations that allow the accurate prediction of vector and tensor molecular properties on top of potential energies and forces.
-Given these properties, the formalism laid out for the construction of TensorNet can be used as an alternative for the exploration of the design space of efficient machine learning interatomic potentials.
+We showed that even though the model is limited to the use of rank-2 tensors, in contrast to other spherical models, it achieves state-of-the-art performance on QM9 and rMD17 with a reduced number of parameters, few message-passing steps, and it exhibits a low computational cost.
+Furthermore, the model is able to accurately predict vector and rank-2 tensor molecular properties on top of potential energies and forces.
+Nevertheless, the prediction of higher-rank quantities is directly limited by our framework.
+However, given the benefits of the formalism for the construction of a machine learning potential, TensorNet can be used as an alternative for the exploration of the design space of efficient equivariant models.
 TensorNet can be found in \url{https://github.com/torchmd/torchmd-net}.